rodolfomoraes1/angular-authentication/README.md

 The project is under development.
 This file will be updated asap.

 ### Run
+The project is under development.
+This file will be updated asap.

 ## Features Developed
+The project is under development.
+This file will be updated asap.

 ## Authors
 This project was developed by Rodolfo Moraes Martins.